ryansun117/Package-Manager/README.md

 - Reads data and dependencies of software packages
 - Generates a generic dependency graph based on data parsed from JSON files
-- Checks for cycles
+- Detects cycles
-- Includes JUnit testings
+- Included JUnit testings and Makefile